Reconstructionist Judaism: Jewish law and tradition

-Reconstructionist Judaism holds that the traditional halakhic system is incapable of producing a code of conduct that is meaningful for, and acceptable to, the vast majority of contemporary Jews, and thus must be reinterpreted in each new time period.
+Reconstructionist Judaism holds that the traditional halakhic system is incapable of producing a code of conduct that is meaningful for, and acceptable to, the vast majority of contemporary Jews, and thus must be reinterpreted in each new time.
 Unlike classical Reform Judaism, Reconstructionism holds that a person's default position should be to incorporate Jewish laws and tradition into their lives, unless they have a specific reason to do otherwise.
-However some Reconstructionists believe that halakha is neither normative, nor binding, but are general guidelines.
+However, some Reconstructionists believe that halakha is neither normative nor binding, but are general guidelines.

 Reconstructionism promotes many traditional Jewish practices.
 Thus, the commandments have been replaced with "folkways", non-binding customs that can be democratically accepted or rejected by the congregations.
-Folkways that are promoted include keeping Hebrew in the prayer service, studying Torah, daily prayer, wearing kippot (yarmulkes), tallitot and tefillin during prayer, and observance of the Jewish holidays.
+Folkways that are promoted include keeping the Hebrew language in the prayer service, studying Torah, daily prayer, wearing kippot (yarmulkes), tallitot and tefillin during prayer, and observance of the Jewish holidays.

 Reconstructionists may use distinct prayer books, such as the Kol haneshamah Hebrew/English Reconstructionist prayer book.
 Marc Shapiro called attention to the Reconstructionist Kol haneshamah taking liberties with the text, sometimes with an English translation "so blatantly inaccurate that we have no choice but to regard it as a conscious alteration."

 Beliefs

 In practice, Kaplan's books, especially The Meaning of God in Modern Jewish Religion and Judaism as a Civilization are de facto statements of principles.
-In 1986, the Reconstructionist Rabbinical Association (RRA) and the Federation of Reconstructionist Congregations and Havurot (FRCH) passed the official "Platform on Reconstructionism".
+In 1986, the Reconstructionist Rabbinical Association (RRA) and the Federation of Reconstructionist Congregations and Havurot (FRCH) adopted the official "Platform on Reconstructionism".
 It is not a mandatory statement of principles, but rather a consensus of current beliefs.
-Major points of the platform state that:
+Major points of the platform state:

 Most Reconstructionists do not believe in revelation (the idea that God reveals his will to human beings).
 This is dismissed as supernaturalism.
-Kaplan posits that revelation "consists in disengaging from the traditional context those elements in it which answer permanent postulates of human nature, and in integrating them into our own ideology…the rest may be relegated to archaeology".
+Kaplan posits that revelation "consists in disengaging from the traditional context those elements in it which answer permanent postulates of human nature, and in integrating them into our own ideology... the rest may be relegated to archaeology".

 Many writers have criticized the movement's most widely held theology, religious naturalism.
 David Ray Griffin and Louis Jacobs have objected to the redefinitions of the terms "revelation" and "God" as being intellectually dishonest, and as being a form of "conversion by definition"; in their critique, these redefinitions take non-theistic beliefs and attach theistic terms to them.
 Similar critiques have been put forth by Rabbis Neil Gillman, Milton Steinberg, and Michael Samuels.

-Reconstructionist Judaism is egalitarian with respect to gender roles.
+Reconstructionist Judaism is egalitarian concerning gender roles.
 All positions are open to all genders; they are open to lesbians, gay men, and transgender individuals as well.